Rock Island Armory STK100

 ― Concealment

 One company that’s building a history of its own is Rock Island Armory and it rounds out our “Meat and Potatoes” part of the review with the new STK100.
-Bucking the polymer trend, RIA decided to go with an aluminum frame for the 9mm, striker-fired STK100.
+Bucking the polymer trend, Rock Island Armory decided to go with an aluminum frame for the 9mm, striker-fired STK100.
 Company reps posit that aluminum is sturdier than polymer and the extra bit of weight also helps mitigate recoil.
 And rather than go with standard grip panels, which add extra girth, the company elected to machine the “grips” into the frame itself.
 Subtle texturing on the sides and serrations in the front and back help the shooter lock in the STK100 during fire.

 The STK100 utilizes a 4.5-inch barrel that is housed within a slide that sports lightening cuts on top and on both sides as well.
 The slide also features an optics cut for the user to mount their red-dot, but the serrated rear sight is lost when a red-dot is installed.
 It’s part of the cover plate.
 The front sight is a simple but effective white-dot post.